Carl Mann: Biography

-In 1974 Mann worked to revive his career as a country artist, releasing singles on ABC and Dot.
+In 1974, Mann worked to revive his career as a country artist, releasing singles on ABC and Dot.
 His 1976 single "Twilight Time" scraped the US Country Singles chart, peaking at No. 100.
 In 1977, he landed a deal with Dutch record label Rockhouse Records, which released a live/studio split Gonna Rock'n'Roll Tonight in 1978 and In Rockabilly Country in 1981.
 Mann toured occasionally in Europe in the 1980s, but eventually returned to Tennessee and running the family logging outfit.

-In 2005 Mann came out of music retirement, performing on the local Huntingdon Hayride radio show in his hometown.
+In 2005, Mann came out of music retirement, performing on the local Huntingdon Hayride radio show in his hometown.
 He continued to perform overseas and in the states, and record.
 He was inducted into the Rockabilly Hall of Fame in Jackson, Tennessee, in 2006.
 A CD called Rockabilly Highway, featuring Mann, and Sun Records label mates W. S. Holland and Rayburn Anthony, was released in 2008.
 Mann put out an album Carl Mann in 2012.
 Two other albums were released including his music.

 Mann continued to perform, including at Sun Record showcases in Las Vegas, such as "Viva Las Vegas" at the Orleans Hotel, and at Nashville, Tennessee's "Ink and Iron", and other venues.
 When dates allowed, his sons, Richard and Joe Mann, joined him to carry on the family musical tradition.

-Mann died in Jackson, Tennessee, on December 16, 2020, at age 78.
+Mann died at a hospital in Jackson, Tennessee, on December 16, 2020.
+He was 78 years old.